 Frequently Asked Questions

-This tomato burrata bruschetta is full of fiber, protein, healthy fats, vitamins, and minerals.
-In general, bruschetta is a nutritionally well-balanced dish that can be enjoyed as part of a healthy diet.
+This tomato burrata bruschetta contains fiber, protein, healthy fats, vitamins, and minerals.
+It is a nutritionally well-balanced dish that can be enjoyed as part of a healthy diet.

 For the Tomato-Basil Topping